probably-not-porter/csv-dex/README.md

 `python3 app.py` will start a Flask server running a web app version of the CSV data generated.

-# Creating Data
-`python3 dex_gen.py` will create a set of data CSV files, which are based on web scraped info from Serebii.

-`python3 util/create_dex_md.py` will create a readme of a directory full of sprites, effectively creating a markdown version of a sprite sheet.
-Used this to create the `dex_images.md` resource.

-`util/wr_chart.py` contains a python version of nintendos weakness and resistance matrix, which is used to comput combat values in `dex_gen.py`.

-`util/vis.py` (coming soon)

 # Dependencies
 - BeautifulSoup4 (4.8.1)
 - Flask (1.0.3)